📝 Financial KPIs & management · ⏱️ 3 min read

 • Gross margin: 37-47%

-Before you can set targets, you need to know where you stand.
-Gather these figures from the past 3 months:
+Before setting targets, you need to know exactly where you stand today.
+Pull these numbers from your last 3 months:

 • Total ingredient costs (all food & beverage purchases)

-• Total labor costs (gross wages + employer contributions)
+• Total labor costs (gross wages plus employer contributions)

 • Ingredient costs: €42,000